Vulnerability assessment: Relationship with risk assessment

+Frameworks

 In the United States, guides providing valuable considerations and templates for completing a vulnerability assessment are available from numerous agencies including the Department of Energy, the Environmental Protection Agency, and the United States Department of Transportation.

 Several academic research papers including Turner et al. (2003), Ford and Smith (2004), Adger (2006), Fraser (2007) and Patt et al. (2010) amongst others, have provided a detail review of the diverse epistemologies and methodologies in vulnerability research.
 Turner et al. (2003) for example proposed a framework that illustrates the complexity and interactions involved in vulnerability analysis, draws attention to the array of factors and linkages that potentially affects the vulnerability of a couple of human–environment systems.
 The framework makes use of nested flowcharts to show how social and environmental forces interact to create situations vulnerable to sudden changes.
 Ford and Smith (2004), propose an analytical framework, based on research with Canadian arctic communities.
 They suggest that, the first stage is to assess current vulnerability by documenting exposures and current adaptive strategies.
 This should be followed by a second stage that estimates directional changes in those current risk factors and characterizes the community's future adaptive capacity.
 Ford and Smith's (2004) framework utilizes historic information including how communities have experienced and addressed climatic hazards, with information on what conditions are likely to change, and what constraints and opportunities there are for future adaptation.

-Standardized Government Vulnerability Assessment Services

-The GSA (also known as the General Services Administration) has standardized the “Risk and Vulnerability Assessments (RVA)” service as a pre-vetted support service, to rapidly conduct assessments of threats and vulnerabilities, determine deviations from acceptable configurations, enterprise or local policy, assess the level of risk, and develop and/or recommends appropriate mitigation countermeasures in operational and non-operational situations.
-This standardized service offers the following pre-vetted support services: